-This section contains a full list of variations, clarifications, and extension points in the Microsoft implementation of [HTML].
+This section contains all variations and clarifications for the Microsoft implementation of [HTML].

-- Section 2.1 includes only those variations that violate a MUST requirement in the target specification. - Section 2.2 describes further variations from MAY and SHOULD requirements. - Section 2.3 identifies variations in error handling. - Section 2.4 identifies variations that impact security.
+- Section 2.1 describes normative variations from the MUST requirements of the specification. - Section 2.2 describes clarifications of the MAY and SHOULD requirements. - Section 2.3 considers error handling aspects of the implementation. - Section 2.4 considers security aspects of the implementation.